shapeshed/flim.shapeshed.com/src/_posts/command-line-utilities-with-nodejs.md

 ## Conclusion

 Particularly if you are on a UNIX type system Node.js offers an excellent platform for creating CLI tools.
-Especially if you are doing any kind of IO Node is a great choice.
+Especially if you are doing any kind of I/O Node is a great choice.
 The fact that it plays nice with UNIX pipes and signals means that it can exist quite happily along side other tools.
 Node can also spawn [child processes][11] so you can easily shell out to any other tool on the system making it really flexible.

 In short I think people should be using Node.js more for CLI tools and using npm to share them!